Supporting someone who is approaching the end of their life

 Talking to someone can help you share your worries and fears and make you feel less alone.
 For example, you could talk to a family member or a close friend.

 You might find it useful to talk to someone with personal experience of prostate cancer who may understand what you’re going through.
-You could find your nearest support group, join our online community, or connect with someone through our one-to-one support service.
+You could find your nearest support group, join our online community, or connect with someone through our one-to-one peer support service.

 Taking time for myself